What are Debt Equivalents?

 A debt equivalent is a debt-like financial obligation or claim resulting from the signing of a short or long-term contract.
-Credit-rating agencies use debt equivalents in their credit analysis.
 Two of the most common examples of debt equivalents are finance leases and PPAs.
 A PPA is a power purchase agreement, i.e. a contract between an entity that generates and sells electricity and one that is buying electricity.
+Credit-rating agencies also use debt equivalents in their credit analysis.

 As they are a source of finance, they are used in the Enterprise to Equity Value bridge:

 Credit analysts and credit-rating agencies use debt equivalents (or debt equivalency) to describe the financial risk that is inherent in a fixed financial obligation that is not typically shown on the balance sheet.
 This is why debt equivalents are considered a separate category to net debt in the bridge above.
 Credit-rating agencies consider these obligations to have a similar risk to debt, as they could, through an event like bankruptcy, be converted into debt.